 3. How About a Friendly Twitter Feud?

-3 Bad Examples of Trendjacking
+Three Bad Examples of Trendjacking

 Brands should always be careful when it comes to using trendjacking for viral content creation.
 Inadequate research, insensitive humor, and ignorant messaging combined with trendjacking can do severe damage to the brand’s reputation.
 Avoid capitalizing on calamities, social issues, civil unrest, controversial political decisions, and someone’s demise.
-Some curated examples of such of bad trendjacking.
+Some curated examples of such bad trendjacking.